prefix-dev/pixi/docs/reference/project_configuration.md

 The `pypi-options` table is used to define options that are specific to PyPI registries.
 These options can be specified either at the root level, which will add it to the default options feature, or on feature level, which will create a union of these options when the features are included in the environment.

+The options that can be defined are:
+  - `index-url`: replaces the main index url.
+  - `extra-index-urls`: adds an extra index url.
+  - `find-links`: similar to `--find-links` option in `pip`.
+  - `no-build-isolation`: disables build isolation, can only be set per package.

 ### Alternative registries

 Currently the main reason to use this table is to define alternative registries.